lysmarfreitas/Data-Pipelines-With-Airflow/README.md

 - Catchup is turned off
 - Do not email on retry

-In addition, I configured the task dependencies so that after the dependencies are set, the graph view follows the flow shown in the image 1 below.
+In addition, I configured the task dependencies so that after the dependencies are set, the graph view follows the flow shown in the __Image 1__ below.

 ### 4.3 Build the operators
 To complete the project, I needed to build four different operators, using the following scripts, that will stage the data, transform the data, and run checks on data quality: